movidius/ncappzoo/apps/video_face_matcher/README.md

 Compiles an IR file from a default model to be used when running the sample.

 ### make install-reqs
 Checks required packages that aren't installed as part of the OpenVINO installation.
+The only required packages is tkinter.

 ### make uninstall-reqs
 Uninstalls requirements that were installed by the sample program.

 ### make clean
 Removes all the temporary files that are created by the Makefile.